call4paperz/call4paperz/README.md

 commits.

 ## Maintainer
-Maintenance is done by [vinibaggio](https://github.com/vinibaggio).
+Maintenance is done by [valeriano](https://github.com/ricardovaleriano).
+Before was bravely maintained by by [vinibaggio](https://github.com/vinibaggio).

 ## Original authors
 - Anderson Leite (no longer active)